 Like so many changes that come with separating, there are no rules about what the best arrangements for children are.
 However, research indicates that in general:

-- Children whose parents separate benefit from continued contact with both of their parents.
+- Children whose parents separate benefit from continued contact with both of their parents, where this is safe and possible

 - Children whose parents separate benefit from being protected from their parents’ conflict.